sunflowerno0b/ATW/docs/Systems.md/Web Services.md

 ### How?
 In your terminal with your editor of choice open resolv.conf, if you do not have this file the editor will automatically create it.

-You will want to add the namesever of the site you're trying to reach.
+You will want to add the name-sever of the site you're trying to reach.
 Example:
 `nameserver 172.X.XX.X.X`

 When not needed feel free to comment it out.
 Example: